European Social Democratic Party: History

-On 5 April 2009 at the Parliamentary elections the PDM won only 2.97% of votes, and remained out of the Parliament.
+On 5 April 2009 at the Parliamentary elections, the PDM won only 2.97% of votes, and remained out of the Parliament.
 In the 29 July 2009 elections, the PDM won 13 seats, and became in a very short time one out of four components of the Alliance for European Integration (AEI) that gained the majority at the Parliament of the Republic of Moldova.
 Marian Lupu, the PDM's candidate, was delegated as the candidate of the Alliance for European Integration for the position of the President of the Republic of Moldova at the elections held on 10 November and 7 December 2009 but did not gain enough votes.

 Following the early parliamentary elections of 28 November 2010, the PDM won 15 seats in the Parliament and became one out of three components of the AEI-2.
-At the early 2013, following the resonant case “Pădurea Domnească” (Reign Forest) the alliance fell apart.
-In May 2013, PDM (with 15 MPs), the Liberal Democratic Party of Moldova (31 MPs) and the Liberal Reformist Party (7 MPs) established the new governing coalition - the Pro-European Coalition.
+In early 2013, following the resonant Pădurea Domnească case, the alliance fell apart.
+In May 2013, PDM (with 15 MPs), the Liberal Democratic Party of Moldova (31 MPs) and the Liberal Reformist Party (seven MPs) established the new governing coalition – the Pro-European Coalition.

 Following the parliamentary elections of 30 November 2014, the PDM won 15.8% and formed the pro-European governing coalition, having 19 MPs in the Parliament of the Republic of Moldova.
 After the elections, the PDM and Liberal Democratic Party (23 MPs) established the minority governing coalition – the Political Alliance for a European Moldova.
 Since 2009, the Democratic Party has been a full member of the Socialist International.
 From 2010 until 2015, the PDM was an observer member of the Party of European Socialists and in June 2015, the PDM became an associate member of the Party of European Socialists.

 On 14 January 2016, Pavel Filip, delegated by the PDM and backed by the new parliamentary majority became the new candidate for prime minister position.
 The government headed by Filip was voted and appointed, with the votes of 57 members of parliament: 20 PDM's MPs, 13 LP's MPs, 14 former Communist Party's MPs, 8 MPs and 2 former MPs of the Liberal Democratic Party.